 Staff will be aware of the symptoms of stress, including sleeping problems, dietary problems, mood swings, feeling lethargic, fatigue, emotional problems, chest pains and elevated heart rate, lack of focus, inability to concentrate and increased sweating.

 Staff members who suffer from any of these symptoms are advised to consult their GP as soon as possible.
-All staff wellbeing matters are managed in line with the Staff Wellbeing Policy.
+Wellbeing matters are considered relevant and important.
+The headteacher has an 'open door' for any such matters.